webboty/Dexter-Wiki/End-Effector-Screen.md

 ````

 ## Communications
+Serial1 is the hardware serial port connected to pin 0 and 1, which is free to use to connect to external serial devices.

 The Tinyscreen+ will listen on the same data bus used by the [servos](End-Effector-Servos) and may return data there or via the dedicated return data line.
 To decode the [Dynamixel V2.0 Protocol](http://support.robotis.com/en/product/actuator/dynamixel_pro/communication.htm), a small serial filter routine can be added to standard Arduino code.

 ````